How to Install a Solar Pool Heater

 1. Using the outlet header, connect the end of the pipe to the 3-way valve.

-2. Connect the pipe from the valve to the pool so that warm water will flow directly back into the pool.
+2. Connect the pipe from the valve to the pool so warm water flows directly back into the pool.

 The final step is to turn the pool pump back on, open the valves if not automatic, and let the pool pump run for a couple of hours.
 You will notice the water begin to warm.